Ls4ss/movnet/README.md

 ---------------------------------------------------------------------------------------------------------------

 Install

-   To execute the script, just give the script "install.sh" permission with "chmod + x install.sh" then run the install script with "./install.sh"
+ To execute the attack, just give the scripts "movnet.sh" and "target.sh" permission with "chmod + x "script.sh" then run the script with "./movnet.sh".
-   This script will give the necessary permissions to any scripts involved during the attack.

-In the following executions of the script, just start with "monet.sh"

 -------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------